How to Gain Your First Ecommerce Sales with Google Shopping

 This is very powerful for a few reasons, so let’s break it down:

-- The ad appears on very top of Google’s search.
+- The ad appears at the very top of Google’s search.
 Nearly everyone who searches for that keyword will see that ad.

 - The ad is visually strong because the product image is shown.
 The showcase of a good product image will attract more interested visitors to your site.